jorisvandijk/website/content/posts/more-backups-better.md

 Next up is adding a remote.
 Now you'll have to pick which of the Git hosts you want to name as your primary one.
 I went with Bitbucket for mine as I really like the user interface they have.
 Bitbucket does not have a public facing overview like GitLab or any of the others do, but I don't think that matters all that much, as the content will be availible to the public on all other platforms anyway.

+{{< info >}}
-**NOTE: This process assumes you've set up SSH for all your Git repositories.
+This process assumes you've set up SSH for all your Git repositories.
 If you have not, you'll need to substitute `git@bitbucket.org:` (note the colon there), for `https://bitbucket.org/` (note the forward slash here) in all the commands below.
 Obviously, change it to _your_ Git host's address.
-I would however suggest setting up SSH, as it's, in my opinion, far more pleasant to work with than HTTPS.**
+I would however suggest setting up SSH, as it's, in my opinion, far more pleasant to work with than HTTPS.
+{{< /info >}}

 ```bash
 git remote add origin git@bitbucket.org:jorisvdijk/website.git